USD 252 million budget committed (2015-2017)

 Agreements between the Ministry of Health and pharmaceutical companies were not transparent.
 The patient community came up with an idea: why not shift the procurement to international organizations, who would ensure higher transparency and a more efficient use of resources?
 UNDP is one of the international organizations now procuring medicines on behalf of the Government.
 With this support now almost 100% of the patients requiring Imatinib, the treatment Ivan follows, have access to free, state-purchased treatment.

 Working towards the Sustainable Development Goals (SDGs)

 Public procurement and health procurement in particular, are critical issues for achieving all the SDGs, but with specific relevance to SDG 3: Ensure healthy lives and promote well-being for all.
-The global public procurement market is estimated at USD 9.5 trillion each year, with USD 1.66 trillion spent on procuring medicines.
+The global public procurement market is estimated at US$9.5 trillion each year, with US$1.66 trillion spent on procuring medicines.
 At the same time, public procurement is vulnerable to corruption, influence peddling and favouritism between state agencies and private companies.
-UNODC estimates that corruption may reduce the value of a public contract by an average of 10-25%.
+The United Nations Office on Drugs and Crime (UNODC) estimates that corruption may reduce the value of a public contract by an average of 10-25%.

-Addressing these challenges and creating a resilient procurement system that provides for the populations needs, through good value for money, whilst ensuring procurement is sustainable, is essential to meeting the targets set out under SDG 3.
+Addressing these challenges and creating a resilient procurement system that provides for the population’s needs, through good value for money, whilst ensuring procurement is sustainable, is essential to meeting the targets set out under SDG 3.
 In particular, to achieve universal health coverage (UHC) including; i) financial risk protection; ii) access to good quality essential health-care services; and iii) access to safe, effective, quality assured and affordable essential medicines and vaccines.
-The developing of human capacity and the strengthening of the national procurement system in Ukraine, is generating guidance and examples, together with lessons learnt that can contribute to strengthening the capacity of other countries.
+Developing human capacity and strengthening of the national procurement system in Ukraine are generating guidance and examples, together with lessons learnt, that can contribute to strengthening capacity in other countries.